-From the Customers of our Website Speed-Up Audit, Autoptimize Expert Configuration and Complete Speed Optimization, we Process the following Personal Data: name and surname, email, website access and website technical information.
+From the Users of our Website Speed-Up Audit, Autoptimize Expert Configuration and Complete Speed Optimization, we Process the following Personal Data: name and surname, email, website access and website technical information.

 2.3.
 Customer support

-The Personal Data is also Processed for offering support to Customers, at their request, pursuant to Art.
+The Personal Data is also Processed for offering support to Users, at their request, pursuant to Art.
 6 (1) b) GDPR for the performance of a contract and to Art.
 6 (1) f) GDPR, on the basis of our legitimate interest.
-In order to help our Customers, we need to use their Personal Data for user identification, for debugging reasons and in order to communicate with the Customers that need assistance.
+In order to help our Users, we need to use their Personal Data for user identification, for debugging reasons and in order to communicate with the Users or Visitors that need assistance.
 For this purpose, we communicate with them by email.
-Through email we gather the following Personal Data: name, e-mail address and other information provided by the Customers during the support operations.
+Through email we gather the following Personal Data: name, e-mail address and other information provided by the Users or Visitors during the support operations.

 2.4.
 Marketing information

-For transmission of commercial communications by electronic means, we use the ActiveCampaign service, a cloud software platform.
+For transmission of commercial communications by electronic means, we use the Brevo service, a cloud software platform.
 In this regard, the following data may be Processed: name and surname, and e-mail address.